-Due to the COVID-19 pandemic, BWXT NEC chose to again cancel its annual in-person community barbeques.
-A Community Webinar was held on Nov 3, 2022 in the evening.
+A Community Webinar was held in the evening on November 30, 2023.
 The webinar provided a means to engage neighbours, community members and other stakeholders, and to educate them about our business.
-There were 13 participants on the live webinar and BWXT NEC representatives answered questions for over 30 minutes.
+There were 11 registrants on the live webinar and BWXT NEC representatives were available to answer questions.
+A question-and-answer period occurred and lasted for up to 30 minutes.
 The webinar recording is available on BWXT NEC's public website (nec.bwxt.com).
 BWXT NEC leadership presented an informative slideshow containing information about the company, safety and compliance, public information program, licence renewal, and facts about natural uranium.
 Throughout the webinar, viewers could submit their questions in the comment section and BWXT NEC would address these questions live in the video feed.
-BWXT NEC issued invitations to the Community Webinar in mailers sent to neighbours, on the dedicated website, on social media and used targeted Facebook advertising to share the invitation details.
+BWXT NEC issued invitations to the Community Webinar in mailers sent to neighbours, on the dedicated website, and social media and used targeted Facebook advertising to share the invitation details.